 "The essential factual backdrop to these appeals is uncontested.
 Climate change is real.
 It is caused by greenhouse gas emissions resulting from human activities, and it poses a grave threat to humanity's future.
 The only way to address the threat of climate change is to reduce greenhouse gas emissions."

-While those facts alone did not make the GGPPA constitutional, the Supreme Court came to the conclusion that that, with respect to carbon pricing, Canada is authorized to set the national pace and stringency.
+While those facts alone did not make the GGPPA constitutional, the Supreme Court came to the conclusion that, with respect to carbon pricing, Canada is authorized to set the national pace and stringency.

 Over the past few years, even while awaiting the fate of the GGPPA in appellate courts, neither federal nor provincial authorities have stood still on climate policy.